lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-5. Make sure that there is only one output result defined for the model.
+5. A check to make sure that there is only one output result defined for the expected model being used.

 ```cpp
         slog::info << "Checking Vehicle Detection outputs" << slog::endl;